yuxunguo/EECDIFF/README.md

 EEC Resummed Calculation with di-hadron fragmentation functions

-This Python module provides a complete pipeline for evolving quark-gluon Generalized Parton Distributions (GPDs) and computing **resummed Energy-Energy Correlators (EECs)** using QCD inputs and Sudakov evolution techniques.
+This Python module provides a complete pipeline for computing **resummed Energy-Energy Correlators (EECs)** using di-hadron fragmentation functions

 ---